 Understanding conflict at the highly local level, analyzing the behavior of combatants and perpetrators, and evaluating the specific mechanisms that generate conflict and other forms of political violence — these three aims motivate my research.
-To achieve them, I study international security, as well as conflict and political violence, with a specific focus on using political, economic, and environmental factors to explain and predict violence inside and outside of conflict settings.
-As a researcher I devote considerable energy into developing “localized conflict” approaches to understanding manifestations of violence traditionally been thought of as initiated by states or leaders.
+To achieve them, I study domestic conflict and political violence, with a specific focus on using environmental and socioeconomic factors to explain and predict violence inside and outside of conflict settings.
+As a researcher I devote considerable energy into developing “localized conflict” approaches to understanding manifestations of violence traditionally analyzed at the country level.

-International relations: political violence; civil war; food, environment, and conflict; the geography of violence
+International relations: political violence; environmental conflict; civil war; the geography of violence

-Methodology: computational social science; mixed distribution models; Bayesian methods; mixed methods; event data
+Methodology: computational social science; mixed distribution models; causal inference; mixed methods; event data